rajaramvijayjax/PowerSavers/README.md

 Tkinter script to optimize power usage on idle PCs.
 To use,

-1) Install the latest version of Python.
-Use all default options. https://www.python.org/downloads/
+1) Install the latest version of Python using default options.
+Reboot. https://www.python.org/downloads/

-2) Reboot.

-3) Open Command Prompt in WIndows and visit the "pip.exe" folder location (typically C:\Users\YOURUSERNAME\AppData\Local\Programs\Python\Python311\Scripts"
+2) Open Command Prompt in WIndows and visit the "pip.exe" folder location (typically C:\Users\YOURUSERNAME\AppData\Local\Programs\Python\Python311\Scripts"
 Run the following commands:

     pip install psutil